pozor/randomix/SUPPORT.md

 **Do NOT open a public issue for security vulnerabilities.**

-We'll respond within 24 hours and work with you to address it.
+I'll respond within 24 hours and work with you to address it.

 ---